iuscommunity/sphinx_iuscommunity/pages/TheSafeRepoInitiative.rst

 ==========================

 System administrators and end users need to know if a 3rd Party Repo they are subscribing a server to is safe.
-By choosing to follow the development practices of the SafeRepo Initiative tells your users that you value standardization and the assurance that using your custom package repository isn’t going to bork their otherwise clean/stock Linux distribution.
+Choosing to follow the development practices of the SafeRepo Initiative tells your users that you value standardization and provides assurance that using your custom package repository isn’t going to cause their installation to be in an inconsistent state from unexpected or unwanted package updates.

 SafeRepo is not a certification, rather a push for awareness.
 If you are interested in making your repositories safer, see the specification below.
 Once